Ever since it premiered at The Old Vic in London in 2016, the rumour mill has been rife with talk about if and when Tim Minchin’s musical...

 Six time Tony Award-winner Audra McDonald may be Broadway royalty but she has yet to bestow her incredible gift on a full West End production.
 Her list of credits already reads like a dream for any performer, mixing challenging new work by some of musical theatre's most celebrated up-and-coming composers to classic roles from the Great American canon.
 On Broadway, she really can do no wrong – picking up award nominations left right and centre, with a record breaking total of six Tony wins, making her the first performer to receive Tony Awards in all of the performance categories.

 Awards aside, she is a true champion of the industry and one of the most hard-working stars imaginable.
-Currently starring in a brand new musical based on one of the first American musicals to be written by an African-American writing team, Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed, the show has enjoyed a long preview period, with writer and director George C Woolf working tirelessly behind the scenes with the cast and creative team to hone an entirely new concept of musical.
-Early reports had the show clocking in close to four hours – and as the musical finally makes an official Broadway opening this week, it is already one of the most anticipated shows of the season.
+Last year she starred in a brand new musical based on one of the first American musicals to be written by an African-American writing team, Shuffle Along, or, the Making of the Musical Sensation of 1921 and All That Followed, which enjoyed a long preview period, with writer and director George C Woolf working tirelessly behind the scenes with the cast and creative team to hone an entirely new concept of musical.
+Early reports had the show clocking in close to four hours – and just as the musical finally opened officially on Broadway to excellent reviews it was announced that it would be closing due to McDonald leaving the show in order to have a baby.

 Lady Day at Emerson's Bar and Grill is not only a perfect star vehicle for McDonald, who brings to life the spirit of Billie Holiday in Lanie Robertson's 1986 play but is also a delight for audiences and fans of Holiday's music.
 More comfortably described as a biopic-performance, the play is set in Philadelphia in March 1959, some four months before Holiday's death.
 During this iconic concert evening where she is accompanied by Jimmy Powers on the piano, Holiday recounts stories about her life and a gripping musical drama unfolds.